 A core set of courses introduces the basic concepts of life science and the fundamentals of biological processes and the diversity of organisms.
-A subsequent series of courses provides a broad biological base for advanced work in speciﬁc concentration areas, including Biological Sciences, Health Science, Molecular Biology and Biotechnology, Pre-Dentistry, and Pre-Medicine.
+A subsequent series of courses provides a broad biological base for advanced work in speciﬁc concentration areas, including Biological Sciences, Health Science, Pre-Dentistry, and Pre-Medicine.

 You’ll also participate in a Senior Seminar course, in which you’ll write a short thesis based on either laboratory-based or library-based research.

 Biochemistry graduates have many career offerings, from health-related fields to the corporate sector, government, and education.